Posted on 19/05/2017

 Whether you desire that long sleep-in, travelling the world or volunteering in the community, one of the most important steps in planning your retirement is working out how much money you will need to fund the lifestyle you desire.

-Statewide Super Financial Planner Lisa Palmer said Australians are bombarded with information on how much money they need for retirement.
+Statewide Super Financial Planner Matt Allan said Australians are bombarded with information on how much money they need for retirement.

-“A lot of people benchmark themselves on figures released, but the reality is everyone needs differing amounts,” she said.
+“A lot of people benchmark themselves on figures released, but the reality is everyone needs differing amounts,” he said.

 “I have worked with people who can live on $20,000 through to others who need $200,000 per annum, and naturally, they needed to do different things to prepare them for that next phase.”